 STARR: I imagine a lot of other attorneys will be looking at similar suits.
-And again, he's not just silly Reid; there are co-defendants in the suit that names a lot of people.
+And again, he's not just suing Reid; there are co-defendants in the suit that names a lot of people.
 A lot of defense attorneys are looking at this.
 But again, you know, and I asked Saul Kassin, the scientist, why isn't there a national conversation.
 And he says he just feels that America has this macho culture in which, you know, we're the good guys and they're the bad guys; and they're scumbags and we're going to get them.
-And then the other sad thing is on a larger scale we don't seem to be in a period of thoughtful national discussions, do we?
+And the other sad thing is, on a larger scale, we don't seem to be in a period of thoughtful national discussions, do we?

 STARR: We're kind of in this period of here's what I think and what you think is wrong.
 And this is an important discussion that we should be having.

 GROSS: Well, I want to thank you so much for talking with us.

 STARR: Thank you, Terry.
 It's a pleasure.